Sharmeen2345/SCT_CS_2/README.md

-This repo is all about simple image encrpytion tool using pixel mainpulation.
+This repo is all about simple image encryption tool using pixel manipulation.
 Support operations like swapping pixel values or applying a basic mathematical operations to each pixels.